PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 White groaned, and his partner's face shifted more nervously than White had seen in a long, long time.
 White couldn’t blame TeVo for that, few people who had encountered Iocaiser lived to tell the tale.
 TeVo was the only, complicated exception.
 Excluding White himself, at least.
 White told TeVo he could be dismissed if he needed it, and the Ichor that held the face together evaporated, leaving behind a faint after-image that quickly faded.

-White placed his hand around the now visible Black Ichor, though he still had to strain his vision to see it.
+White placed his hand around the now visible black coloured Ichor, though he still had to strain his vision to see it.
 He heard a voice speaking through it as his hand grazed it.
 “Ah, if it isn't my dear younger brother.
 I must say it is truly an honour for you to grace us with your presence, we all miss you so *deeply*.
 Come back to your family.”
 White clenched his fist so hard he crushed the remaining metal frame that the Ichor was attached to, and part of it fell to the catwalk below, landing with a sharp clang.
 The voice continued on, though White tuned it out.
 It wasn't as if it was live anyway.
 It had been an age since White had heard Iocaiser's voice, and it had been far too soon for his liking.

 White leapt off the ledge he was on, falling down all the way to the bottom of the Split, dodging and weaving through the catwalks, pipes, and clothes lines until he reached the very bottom, crowded with people.
 He slowed himself down with a platform Construct just before reaching the end, dismissing it and hopping down after reaching a height where he was satisfied he would not land directly on top of anyone walking through the busy street.

 It was a good thing he waited, as a massive crowed had formed beneath him where they were marvelling at the size of his Construct.
-Whispers of Aureole passed through, and White distinctly heard someone mention the Priests of Harrow. *I wouldn't be caught* dead *worshipping Harrow.* The crowd cleared a small space for White as he landed on the uneven bricks on the ground.
-Before the space could refill with people coming closer to White, he created a cloud of Ichor, engulfing the crowd, as he cast an Illustration on himself.
+Whispers of Aureole passed through, and White distinctly heard someone mention the Priests of Harrow. *Harrow?
+I think he still owes me some money.* The crowd cleared a small space for White as he landed on the uneven bricks on the ground.
+Before the space could refill with people coming closer to White, he created a cloud of Ichor, engulfing the crowd around, as he cast an Illustration on himself.

 The cloud dissipated, and White had vanished from the centre.
 The passers-by cheered, some even praying, and looked around to see if they could see him.
 One passer-by started clapping, then stopped, and walked down the road in search of some food.
-This passer-by had long, blonde hair, with a small scar going from around the back of his left ear all the way to the top of his lip.
+This passer-by was wearing some dirty, baggy clothing, and had long, messy blonde hair, with a small scar going from around the back of his left ear all the way to the top of his lip.
 If you asked him how he got it, he would tell you he was in a mugging incident, and would rather not bring up painful memories.
 He would be lying, of course.
 White had just improvised the design of his scar and hadn’t thought of an excuse for it yet.
 He had a couple of scars and stories in reserve of course, but he wanted to test his improvisational skills.
 The scar was visible enough that those who glance at him would be unlikely to notice the slightly unnatural shade to his eyes, or the way his teeth seemed almost too perfect.
 White still hadn’t quite perfected his Illustrations, though only extremely experienced Artists like Lily would be able to tell, and only in certain circumstances.
 Still he practised new techniques, pushing his Ichor usage to the next level every time, he would surely reach perfection any year now.

 White dipped into a small side street with very few pedestrians walking down it, and into a small shop with a slightly broken sign.
 If the alleyway had smelled like someone had combined the smells of a freshly made curry with rotting meat, the shop smelled like the vegetables in the curry were rotten too, as well as the chef who prepared it.
 White gestured to scratch his nose, quickly casting a hidden Illustration inside it that smelled like the Aureo Bay.